-For effective use of forages either harvested or purchased, representative samples need to be collected after harvest.
+To effectively utilize harvested or purchased forages in balanced rations, representative samples need to be collected after harvest.

 For bales of dry hay or baleage, 10 to 20 core samples from each lot should be collected using a hay probe (example probe shown in picture).
 A lot of hay or baleage is defined as that harvested from one field and harvested and stored under uniform conditions.
 These core samples then are placed in a pail and hand mixed, a subsample is collected, the subsample is placed in a plastic quart bag, and sent to the forage laboratory to be analyzed using either wet chemistry or NIR methods.

 For silage, stored in an upright, samples need to be collected after the unloader has run for a short time where fresh silage is being unloaded.
 For silages stored in bags, a hay probe (the hole is then sealed with tape) can be used to sample forages before they are fed.
 For piles or bunker silos, the recommendation for sampling has changed for human safety reasons.
-People have been severely injured or can be killed from collapsing silage.
-Silage is collected from the entire face of the silo using a defacer or bucket of the feeding tractor.
-This silage is added as the sole ingredient and mixed within a TMR wagon for 3 to 5 minutes, dumped back on the concrete/asphalt pad, and a sample taken about halfway through as the mixer wagon is being unloaded.
-This procedure prevents silage from falling and injuring those collecting the sample.
-Forage samples are placed in sealed plastic quart-size bag, sent to the forage laboratory, and can be analyzed using either wet chemistry or NIR methods.
+People can be severely injured or killed from collapsing silage.
+Silage should be collected across the entire face of the silo using a defacer or bucket of the feeding tractor.
+This silage is added as the sole ingredient and mixed within a TMR wagon for 3 to 5 minutes, dumped back on the concrete/asphalt pad, and a sample taken about halfway through as the mixer wagon is being